jackstapleton/rdb-autoscaling/whitepaper.md

 Our first option is to reduce the size of each step up in capacity by reducing the size of our cluster's servers.
 To bring the step itself closer to the demand line we need to either scale the server as late as possible or have each RDB hold more data.

-To summarise there are three factors we can adjust in our cluster:
+To summarise there are three factors we can adjust in our cluster.

 1. The server size.
 2. The scale threshold.